Downloadable Resources

 - ASTRO Responds to MIPS Prostate Cost Measure Proposal (4/22)

 ASTRO expressed concerns in comments to CMS and Acumen LLC about a proposed prostate cancer measure for the Merit-based Incentive Payment System (MIPS).
 Since the Medicare Access and CHIP Reauthorization Act (MACRA) was enacted in 2015, CMS and Acumen have been developing cost measures for MIPS.
-ASTRO reviewed the prostate cancer proposal and provided comments in response indicating that the measure would be complicated due the lack of staging found in claims data, as well as the variety of different types of treatments involved.
+ASTRO reviewed the prostate cancer proposal and provided comments in response indicating that the measure would be complicated due to the lack of staging found in claims data, as well as the variety of different types of treatments involved.
 Rather than pursue prostate cancer, ASTRO recommended that the CMS/Acumen team consider using the existing lumpectomy/partial mastectomy cost measure, which is focused on surgical care, as a starting point for measuring the cost of RT and chemo related to breast cancer treatment.

 - ASTRO Comments on 2022 IPPS Proposed Rule (6/21)